RoyGeagea/aws-dynamic-website/readme.md

 To provide internet access to resources within private subnets of your AWS VPC, you need to create NAT gateways in the public subnets of each Availability Zone (AZ).
 NAT gateways act as a bridge between your private subnets and the internet, allowing outbound traffic from your private subnets to reach the internet.
 Let's explore the step-by-step process of creating NAT gateways in the <b>Public Subnet AZ1</b> and <b>Public Subnet AZ2</b>:

 1) Open the AWS Management Console and navigate to the Amazon VPC service.
-2) Click on "NAT Gateways" in the navigation pane and select "Create NAT Gateway."
+2) Click on "NAT Gateways" in the navigation pane and select "Create NAT Gateway".
 3) Choose <b>Public Subnet AZ1</b> from the drop-down menu.
 This subnet should be one of the public subnets you created earlier.
 4) Select the Elastic IP (EIP) allocation method.
 You can choose to either use an existing EIP or create a new one.
 5) Click on "Create NAT Gateway" to initiate the creation process.